Comstepr/Minecraft-Skript-Watchcat/README.md

 If you are using this Skript script:

-- Use /tempban using the Essentials plugin for temporary ban(s).
-- You cannot use other plugins for bans, IP bans and kicks.
+- You cannot use other plugins for bans, temporary bans, IP bans and kicks.
 However, if you accidentally banned and IP banned some players with other plugins, unban/unban their IP using the plugin that you used to ban/IP ban them.
 - The commands have // in front of them.

 Commands: